Medically reviewed by Drugs.com. Last updated on Dec 8, 2020.

-It's also helpful to prepare a list of questions ahead of time so that you can make the most of your time together with your baby's doctor.
+It's also helpful to prepare a list of questions so that you can make the most of your time with your baby's doctor.
 Here's a sampling of questions you might want to ask:

 - What kinds of tests will my child undergo?

 - What are the options for treatment?
 What are the possible complications of treatment?

 - What is the long-term outlook for my child?